 - Do not attempt to defeat any of the safety switches in the Modular system, as discussed earlier in this manual.

-- Do not open the bottom door of the Printer during printing unless you are replacing an empty cartridge.
-Although the unit will not abort the job if you open the lower door, invisible optical radiation is present in the bottom chamber during printing.
+- Do not open the lower-print-chamber door during printing unless you are replacing an empty cartridge.
+Although the Printer will not abort the job if you open this door, optical radiation is present in the lower print chamber during printing.

 - For the Printer to accept a print job, the following conditions must be met: